Jack Devey: Football career

 He retired as a player in April 1902 and was an Aston Villa director for the next 32 years, during which time he was actively involved with training and scouting new players.

 Cricket career

-Jack Devey was also a Warwickshire cricketer, first appearing for the county side in 1887, though matches were only rated as first-class from 1894.
+Jack Devey was also a Warwickshire cricketer, first appearing for the county side in 1887.
+The matches were rated as first-class from 1894 and he played many times at this standard.
+There was always a stir among the crowd when he came in to bat.
 He was a right-handed batsman who batted in the middle order until around 1900, but then opened the innings until his final retirement from the game in 1907.
 He also bowled occasional right-arm medium pace.

 Professional baseball

 In 1890 Devey played professional baseball for Aston Villa in the National League of Baseball of Great Britain.
 He was a gifted two-way player player, who led the statistical categories at the end of the year, including being the league's batting champion.
 Devey was inducted into the British Baseball Hall of Fame in 2012.